Booker has 35 points, Suns beat 76ers for 8th win in a row

 AP Sports Writer

+PHOENIX (AP) — Jae Crowder’s wide-open 3-pointer late in the fourth quarter Sunday sealed yet another win for the Phoenix Suns, who continue to pile up victories even though they’ve accomplished just about everything possible in an NBA regular season.

+Motivation isn’t a problem for these Suns, who hope they’re just getting started.

-PHOENIX (AP) — Devin Booker scored 35 points, Chris Paul had 19 points and 14 assists and the NBA-leading Phoenix Suns won their eighth straight game, beating the Philadelphia 76ers 114-104 on Sunday.
+Devin Booker scored 35 points, Chris Paul had 19 points and 14 assists and the NBA-leading Suns won their eighth straight game, beating the Philadelphia 76ers 114-104 on Sunday.

+“The motivation comes from last year,” said Crowder, who was part of the Suns last season when they lost to Milwaukee in the NBA Finals.
+“Making it all the way to the Finals and not achieving the main goal — that’s the ultimate motivation.
+That’s all you need.
+You want to get back there, you want a different story.

-It was an intriguing matchup between two teams with an eye on the NBA Finals.
+The game Sunday was an intriguing matchup between two teams with an eye on the Finals.
 The Suns have wrapped up the No. 1 seed in the Western Conference and best record in the league, while the 76ers are fighting Milwaukee, Boston and Miami for the top spot in the East.
-The loss left the 76ers are tied with the Bucks, a half-game behind the Celtics and Heat.
+The loss left the 76ers tied with the Bucks, a half-game behind the Celtics and Heat.

 Philadelphia’s other star, James Harden, had a tough game, shooting 2 of 11 from the field.
 He had 14 points, nine assists and seven rebounds.